The Missing Puzzle Piece:

 Life of Fred Math Books, by Stanley Schmidt

 We LOVE Fred!
 These books are a gift from God.
 For real.
 They're the perfect balance of silliness and seriousness, with more of the former than the latter.
-And yet, they comprise a complete curriculum from kindergarten to calculus.
+Yet, they comprise a complete curriculum from kindergarten to calculus.
 You can't help but love Fred, the star of each book, while appreciating the inspired author, who knew exactly how to reach kids like mine...and yours?

 The Thinking Toolbox, by Bluedorn & Bluedorn